List of U.S. states and territories by income inequality: Gini coefficient

 The Gini coefficient is a measure of inequality of incomes (or sometimes wealth) across individuals.
 A score of "0" on the Gini coefficient represents complete equality, i.e. every person has the same income.
 A score of 1 would represent the case in which one person would have all the income and others would have none.
 Therefore, a lower Gini score is roughly associated with a more equal distribution of income and vice versa.
 In 2018 U.S. income inequality as measured by the Gini index was close to the highest recorded values ever.

 The information was tabulated in 2019 from data from the American Community Survey (ACS) conducted by the US Census Bureau.
 The South, the tri-state area around New York City and California tend to have more income inequality, while the Upper Midwest, the Northwest and Northern New England are relatively more equal.
 According to the American Community Survey's (ACS) 2019 estimate, Utah is the most equal state when it comes to income, while New York is the most unequal by this measure, with the Gini indices, before taxes and transfer, of 0.4268 and 0.5149, respectively.

-Note that the uncertainties are not shown in the table.
+The uncertainties are not shown in the table.
 The ACS gives a much higher estimate of the Gini coefficient for the United States than other sources.